-The Black Food Fund is a new fund shaped for and by Black people from Lambeth and Southwark.
+The Black Food Fund is an organisation shaped for and by Black people from Lambeth and Southwark.

 Through this work, we are funding and facilitating a co-led process to establish the Black Food Fund in Lambeth and Southwark.

-The Black Food Fund is a 2-year learning programme that will see us recruiting a group of people deeply connected to the local food system in Lambeth and Southwark.
-Funded by Impact on Urban Health, this group will be responsible for administering c. £450k worth of grant funding.
+The Black Food Fund is an organisation led by a group of people deeply connected to the local food system in Lambeth and Southwark.
+Funded by Impact on Urban Health, this organisation will be responsible for administering c. £450k worth of grant funding.
 Our focus will be to help strengthen a locally-rooted support system for Black change-makers (e.g. local food entrepreneurs, community businesses and innovators).

 Our ultimate aim, through this fund, is to improve the health of the local food system for Black people living in the boroughs.